Name: Deborah de Lange

 University(s) / College(s) Attended: University of Toronto and Queen’s University

-Education / Degree(s): BASc (Electrical Engineering), CMA/CPA, MBA for Science and Technology, PhD in strategic management
+Education / Degree(s): BSc, CMA/CPA, MBA for Science and Technology, PhD in Strategic Management

 Email: Send Email